scottdelly/passover/haggadah.md

 **Reader 1**: The orange on the Seder plate is the result of an experience Professor Susannah Heschel had in the early 1980s.
 In her own words:

 “In the early 1980s, the Hillel Foundation invited me to speak on a panel at Oberlin College.
 While on campus, I came across a Haggada that had been written by some Oberlin students to express feminist concerns.
-One ritual they devised was placing a crust of bread on the Seder plate, as a sign of solidarity with Jewish lesbians ("there's as much room for a lesbian in Judaism as there is for a crust of break on the Seder plate").
+One ritual they devised was placing a crust of bread on the Seder plate, as a sign of solidarity with Jewish lesbians ("there's as much room for a lesbian in Judaism as there is for a crust of bread on the Seder plate").

 At the next Passover, I placed an orange on our family's Seder plate.
 During the first part of the Seder, I asked everyone to take a segment of the orange, make the blessing over fruit, and eat it as a gesture of solidarity with Jewish lesbians and gay men, and others who are marginalized within the Jewish community (I mentioned widows in particular).